DFHack/dfhack/docs/guides/quickfort-alias-guide.rst

 can define to customize their behavior.

-If you do define your own custom aliases in ``dfhack-config/quickfort/aliases.txt``, try to build on the library aliases.
+If you do define your own custom aliases in ``dfhack-config/quickfort/aliases.txt``, try to build on library alias components.
 For example, if you create an alias to modify particular furniture stockpile settings, start your alias with ``{furnitureprefix}`` instead of ``s{Down 2}``.
-Using library prefixes will allow sub-aliases to work with your aliases just like they do with library aliases.
+Using library prefixes will allow library sub-aliases to work with your aliases just like they do with library aliases.
 In this case, using ``{furnitureprefix}`` will allow your stockpile customization alias to work with both stockpiles and hauling routes.

+Note that some aliases use the DFHack-provided search prompts.
+If you get errors while running ``#query`` blueprints, ensure the DFHack `search <search-plugin>` plugin is enabled.

 Naming aliases
 ~~~~~~~~~~~~~~